 The attributes and behaviours of soils can be complex and reliance on the Geotechnical Engineer for soil properties is important.
 GeoSolv’s Ground Experts have a clear understanding of the characteristics of varied soil types and can work collaboratively with the design and construction team to determine the right approach on your challenging soil project to reduce risk and save time and money.
 We are always happy to provide an obligation-free feasibility study or proposal for your challenging soil projects.
 Better yet, feel free to reach out to us anytime to register your company for us to come in to do a complimentary In-House Educational Session.

-Contact us anytime for advice on your next challenging project.
+Book your No-Charge Project Assessment for advice on your next challenging project.
 We are happy to answer any question you may have, and all free-of-charge.